MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureSSHKey.md

 ```

 ## DESCRIPTION
-The **New-AzureSSHKey** cmdlet creates an SSH Key object for a certificate that has already been added to azure_2.
+The **New-AzureSSHKey** cmdlet creates an SSH Key object for a certificate that has already been added to Azure.
 This SSH Key object can then be used by **New-AzureProvisioningConfig** when creating the configuration object for a new virtual machine using **New-AzureVM**, or when creating a new virtual machine with **New-AzureQuickVM**.
 When included as part of a virtual machine creation script, this adds the specified SSH Public Key or Key Pair to the new virtual machine.